hanhanwu/Hanhan_Applied_DataScience/README.md

 * derived features
 * one-hot features

+## Deal With Imbalanced Data
+### Sampling Methods
+* There are oversampling, undersampling and synthetic sampling (which is also oversampling), combined sampling (oversampling + undersampling).
+In practice, I tried different methods in different projects, so far non of them worked well in both training and testing data.
+### Cost Sensitive Learning
+* This method is becoming more and more popular recently.
+Majorly you just set the class weights based on the importance of false positive and false negative.
+* In practice, it is worthy to know more from the customers or the marketing team, trying to understand the cost of TP/TN or FP/FN.
+### Thresholding
+* When the prediction result is in probability format, we can change the threshold of class prediction.
+By default the reshold is 50-50.
+With the evaluation metric, better to <b>draw a curve with thresholds as x-axis and evaluation result as y-axis</b>, so that we will know which threshold to choose is better.
+### Other Methods
+* Clustering & Multiple Model Training
+  * Cluster the majority class into multiple non-overlapped clusters.
+For each cluster, train them with the minority class and build a model.
+Average the final prediction
+  * You don't need testing data here, but the drawback is you always need the label which won't be the case in practice.
+When there are more data, you also need to operate on all the data, which can be time & computational consuming.

 ### Reference
 * [Data Exploration Guidance][1]
 * [Impact of Data Size on Model Performance][6]